bhumi051/citrus-android-sdk/docs/Pay Using Saved Cards and Bank.md

    CitrusClient citrusClient = CitrusClient.getInstance(context); // Activity Context
   // No need to call init on CitrusClient if already done.

-  NetbankingOption netbankingOption = new NetbankingOption("b66352b2d465699d6fa7cfb520ba27b5");

 // Step 1 - Get All the saved instruments.(getWallet method of SDK).
 // Step 2 - Display List on the UI.
 // Step 3 - If option selected by user is NetbankingOption , send NetbankingOption to SDK.

+NetbankingOption netbankingOption ;//is the option selected by user on the UI.
   // Init Net Banking PaymentType
   PaymentType.PGPayment pgPayment = new PaymentType.PGPayment(amount, BILL_URL, netbankingOption, new CitrusUser(email,mobile));